| Gallery | Other Midi's |

 I couldn't get music out of my head.
 I no longer needed a radio...I could listen to songs over and over in my mind.
 I had also found an old, cracked Wards Airline archtop acoustic guitar in the attic.
 It didn't have any strings, but we had a lot of fishing tackle and I used six different strengths of fishing line to make strings for it.
 I'd like to say I was able to play something on it, but usually I'd just stand in front of the mirror and pretend.

-Christmas 1964, I was amazed to find a gift under the tree that I didn't believe my family could afford...a shiny, candy apple red and white Kapa electric guitar and a Fender Princeton Reverb Amp.
+Christmas 1964 I was amazed to find a gift under the tree that I didn't believe my family could afford...a shiny, candy apple red and white Kapa electric guitar and a Fender Princeton Reverb Amp.
 First came the blisters...I played way too much.
-I also got a few lessons from my now old friend Ernie Tyree.
+I also got a few lessons from my now deceased old friend Ernie Tyree.
 I remember just turning off the lights in my room and gazing admiringly at the amazing, deep red pilot light...I think a couple of times I almost had an out of body experience.

 I have found teaching guitar technique and musicianship to be a challenging and rewarding occupation.
 I believe a good teacher should also be a good student by looking for more effective ways to teach and explain both the craft and the art of guitar.
 I also believe a good teacher should be able to communicate the joy that making music can bring to both the musician and their audience.

 My immediate goal for this web site is to provide a valuable, fast, and free tool for aspiring guitarists to use at their leisure.
-I'm basically going to try to keep adding stuff until the day I drop (I'm not planning on that occurring in the immediate future) so if you don't see what you're looking for here, come back later or send me some email.
+I'm basically going to try to keep adding stuff until the day I drop (I'm not planning on that occurring in the immediate future) so if you don't see what you're looking for here, come back later or send me an email.

 Here's a few things you can find here now: